einomi/frontenso-11ty-starter/README.md

 ### Using this repository as a template

-This repository is the perfect starting point for your next project.
-By simply clicking on the green "Use this template" button on this GitHub page, you can easily create a new repository tailored to your needs.
-From there, you can customize and configure the repository to your liking and begin your development journey with ease.
+This repository can be a perfect starting point for your next project.
+By simply clicking on the green "Use this template" button on this GitHub page, you can easily create a new repository.
+After creating a new repository you can customize and configure it to your liking and begin your development journey with ease.

 ### Running for development